0x3333/smbpasswd-web/README.md

 ## Securing

-You _SHOULD_ use this app over a SSL connection, otherwise, your user's password can be sniffed.
+You _MUST_ use this app over a SSL connection, otherwise, your user's password can be sniffed.
 You can run the embedded webserver using SSL, you just need to provide the certificate file(`--ssl-cert CERT_FILE`) and private key(`--ssl-key KEY_FILE`) with the flag `--ssl`.

 ## Usage